keplordb / docs · v0.1.0 · typed derive · intern cache

 shell$ cargo add keplordb --git https://github.com/themankindproject/keplordb

 Requires Rust 1.82 or newer.
-The crate pulls in zstd, zerocopy, memmap2, thiserror, rustc-hash, hashbrown, mimalloc, and rayon as dependencies.
+The crate pulls in zstd, zerocopy, memmap2, thiserror, rustc-hash, hashbrown, mimalloc, rayon, crc32fast, and arc-swap.
+The macro crate adds syn 2, quote, proc-macro2 at build time only.

 Quickstart